This video is taken from the Yoga 15 Mobility series.

 If you want to hone your yoga skills, increase your joint mobility and improve your focus and concentration, you can download the full series here:

-And FOLLOW me on Instagram @yoga15abi for more free resources to help you increase your suppleness.
+And FOLLOW me on Instagram @yoga15abi for more free resources to help you increase your suppleness and agility.